earthly/website/blog/_posts/2023-05-09-docker-image-storage-on-host.md

  - Hosting
  - Docker
  - Image-Management
+excerpt: "This article explains how Docker images are stored on the host machine, covering topics such as Docker images, layers, and image storage.
+It provides insights into the internal workings of Docker and is a must-read for developers and system administrators working with Docker."
 ---

 Developers and system administrators can create, deploy, and run distributed applications using the Docker platform.
 Docker containers, which offer a constant and isolated environment for applications to execute in, are running instances of [Docker](/blog/rails-with-docker) images.
 They [make](/blog/makefiles-on-windows) it simple to maintain, scale, and guarantee that applications function reliably across many contexts.